Hyundai x RISD: How is nature inspiring the future of mobility?

 Innovation is a collaboration, and it rarely occurs in a single field of expertise.
 So Hyundai is taking a new approach to innovation, one that looks to tap into the power of nature to gain insights for future mobility.

 Nature holds many of the answers to the world’s biggest problems and often can provide pathways to a better future.

 Partnering with Rhode Island School of Design (RISD), Hyundai has created a new model for partner research.
 This unique collaboration looks to harvest the best innovative thinking, leveraging the survival instincts of nature’s toughest creatures, including the cockroach.

-After conducting a case study, the textile design team developed "mobile shelter" prototype with an exoskeleton to mimic the cockroach’s incredible exterior surface strength, with a woven inner-structure that can absorb impact and return to their original shape.
+After conducting a case study, the textile design team developed a "mobile shelter" prototype with an exoskeleton to mimic the cockroach’s incredible exterior surface strength, with a woven inner-structure that can absorb impact and return to its original shape.

 Studies of the cockroach’s exoskeleton plate have opened up an array of possible innovation opportunities, with further studies into how nature copes with change also providing numerous platforms to explore.